biplabro/SDN-hands-on_Openflow-Mininet-RYU/README.md

 3. [ReMarkable 1.87](https://remarkableapp.github.io/linux/download.html)
 4. [GitKraken 7.3.1.](https://www.gitkraken.com/download) Free, not FOSS

-The main course content demonstrates & functions on Python2.7.X, this documentation is an attempt to technology survey & porting the functionalities of SDN to Python3.X.X
+The main course content demonstrates & functions using Python2.7.x, this documentation is an attempt to technology survey & porting the functionalities of SDN using Python3.x.x

 Function | Tool
 -------- | --------------